simongltr/simongltr.github.io/about.markdown

 permalink: /about/
 ---

 Quant by training but I focus on Bitcoin.
-I identify as a Bitcoin Wizard.

 ## Contact me